soerenklingner/DeepReinforcementLearning_Navigation/README.md

 ### Getting Started

+1. The Unity ML-Agents environment only supports Python 3.6.
+Thus please install Python 3.6 on your machine.

+2. If you haven't already, please follow the [instructions in the DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
+These instructions can be found in README.md at the root of the repository.
+By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

+    (For Windows users) The ML-Agents toolkit supports Windows 10.
+While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
+Furthermore, the ML-Agents toolkit has not been tested on a Windows VM such as Bootcamp or Parallels.

-1. Download the environment from one of the links below.
+3. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)